jcborders/borders_site/content/author/admin/_index.md

 # List (academic) interests or hobbies
 interests = [
-  "Normal and abnormal swallowing physiology", "Laryngeal sensory deficits",
-  "Neuromuscular rehabilitation of cough and swallowing function", "Open science"
+  "Oropharyngeal Dysphagia",
+  "Cough Dysfunction",
+  "Neuromuscular Rehabilitation",
+  "Open Science"
 ]

 # Organizational groups that you belong to (for People widget)